Babies in Mixed-Age Classes - Some Basic Q's and A's

 Q: How can I support my baby's babbling?

 A: We have found in our lab schools that the introduction of sound play and games at an early age supports vocal development by increasing the frequency and variety of vocal expression.
 Parents and other primary caregivers can encourage their babies' singing voices as much as they do their early efforts at speech by responding to their child's vocal sound play.
 Understanding the developmental importance - for both music and language - of a baby's so-called "babble" makes it possible to perceive it in a different way, to value it, and to want to encourage it for its own sake.

-As parents listen to their baby's babble, they will probably notice that he has some favorite sounds and that his preferences change as time goes on.
-Parents may also notice that he plays with some sounds for his own delight and uses others specifically to communicate, either with pets, objects, other children, or a parent.
-Most parents in our culture will communicate back to the child at these moments with words, perhaps in a sing-song voice known as "motherese" which mimics the child's higher range and inflection.
-But the communication is still in words.
-Encourage the parents to try to communicate back to their baby using the same kinds of sounds he is making.
-By communicating to him in the same mode or "language" of the moment, parents acknowledge and validate their child's creations and extend the duration of his play.
+The support children need for their vocal sound play is really not such a difficult thing to provide, because all parents really have to do is follow the lead of their child!
+As you listen to your baby's babble, notice that he has some favorite sounds and that his preferences change as time goes on.
+Notice that he plays with some sounds for his own delight and uses others specifically to communicate, either with pets, objects, other children, or a parent.
+Most parents in our culture will communicate back to the child at these moments with words, perhaps in a sing-song voice which mimics the child's higher range and inflection, but the communication is still in words.
+Try to communicate back to your baby using the same kinds of sounds he is making.
+By communicating to him in the same mode or "language" of the moment, you acknowledge and validate your child's creations and extend the duration of his play.

-A: To help bridge the transition between home and class, make sure to ask parents to share what's happening at home with the teacher and other caregivers.
-Parents learn readily from each other, especially when their child's development is at stake.
-Ask simple questions like, "When do you listen to the Music Together recordings?
+A: In addition to listening to the music (on CD or app) and watching the video in the Books section of your app, you might share your baby's home music behaviors with your teacher and classmates to get more insight: When do you listen to the Music Together recordings?
 Does she have favorite songs?
 How do you know they are favorites?
 How do the older siblings interact with the baby when the music is on?
-What kinds of vocal play have you tried with your baby?"
+What kinds of vocal play have you tried with your baby?

 Q: When is my baby old enough for class?